 Be careful about what you might hear

-Be careful about about listening to stories from your friends about their parents’ divorce.
+Be careful about listening to stories from your friends about their parents’ divorce.
 Everyone’s experience is different.
 No one is walking in your shoes.
 You will have your own divorce journey with emotional and practical issues to navigate.

 Be careful about being an emotional crutch